ofisette/hpc-intro-plato/_episodes/12-cluster.md

  alt="Connect to cluster" caption="" %}

-Go ahead and log in to the cluster: {{ site.remote.name }} at {{ site.remote.location }}.
+Go ahead and log in to the {{ site.remote.name }} HPC cluster at the {{ site.remote.location }}.
 ```
 {{ site.local.prompt }} ssh {{ site.remote.user }}@{{ site.remote.login }}
 ```
 {: .bash}

-Remember to replace `{{ site.remote.user }}` with the username supplied by the instructors.
-You may be asked for your password.
+Remember to replace `{{ site.remote.user }}` by your own NSID.
+You will be asked for your password; this is the same one you use with other University of Saskatchewan resources, such as the PAWS Website.
 Watch out: the characters you type after the password prompt are not displayed on the screen.
 Normal output will resume once you press `Enter`.

 You are logging in using a program known as the secure shell or `ssh`.
 This establishes a temporary